msheldon83/EdluminUI/README.md

 - Symlink `.env.example` to `.env`, which sets up your environment to run from Docker.
 You can copy and modify `.env.example` to `.env` if the defaults won't work for you.
 - Symlink `.envrc.example` to `.envrc`.
 This allows you to set some environment variables for development

+## Configuration

+The compiled frontend is influenced by environment variables.
+The current list is:

+- `NODE_ENV`: If "production", the app will be built minified and compressed.
+- `DEV_PROXY_HOST`: The URL that webpack-dev-server will proxy graphql requests to.
+- `AUTH0_DOMAIN`: The auth0 domain.
+- `AUTH0_CLIENT_ID`: Client ID to use for Auth0.
+- `AUTH0_REDIRECT_URL`: Full URL of where Auth0 will send the user back to after authenticating.
+- `AUTH0_AUDIENCE`: This specifies the Auth0 audience.
+It should match the API's configuration.
+- `AUTH0_SCOPE`: Additional information that will be included in the token sent to our API.

+The .env file is used to default these, via `config/default.js`.
+You can override these by setting them at the unix shell, or using the `cross-env` utility.

+### Adding additional configuration vars

+1. Edit `webpack/client.config.js`.
+Add the new variable in the `webpack.DefinePlugin` section.
+   For an example, see `Config.Auth0.domain`.
+2. Update the type declaration `modules/core/env.d.ts` so that it's aware of the new flag.
+3. You can now reference the variable directly from code via the global `Config` object.

 ## Running the app

 - Run `yarn` to install dependencies.